Weekend weather round-up: What to expect in Sheffield over the next three days

 Lows of: 11°C

-The temperature will continue to rise on Sunday, with the temperature set to reach its peak of 21°C at 16:00.
+The temperature will continue to rise on Sunday, with the temperature set to reach its peak of 20°C at 16:00.

+It is expected to be cloudy for most of the day, with sunny intervals occurring at around 13:00, before the temperature begins to slowly dip at 22:00.